 Talk to a travel agent.
 While the Internet offers countless shopping opportunities, travel agents can give you information about various cruise lines, ships, and itineraries.
 Determine which line will provide the holiday of your choice.

-For example, some cruise lines are more family-friendly, while others cater to the single or older crowd as a part to make the best cruise for you and compare it.
+For example, some cruise lines are more family-friendly, while others cater to the single or older crowd as part to make the best cruise for you and compare it.

 Some lines focus on parties and entertainment, while others suggest a more relaxed relaxation.
 A travel agent can help you narrow down the choices and fit the cruise correctly.

-Although travel agents may not negotiate prices at once, companies that do volume business can often provide cabin upgrades, other parks or board-credits that can be used for drinks, spa treatments, souvenirs, and so on.
+Although travel agents may not negotiate prices at once, companies that do volume business can often provide cabin upgrades, other parks, or board credits that can be used for drinks, spa treatments, souvenirs, and so on.

 Get the agent’s best price and parks before you continue shopping as a part to make the best cruise for you and compare it.